Mik477/Anki-Automation/4_optional.md

-Great, proceed with the next 10 cards from the blueprint.
+Great, proceed with the next at most 10 cards from the blueprint.
+If there are non-left to generate, say so.